Spatio-temporal probabilistic forecast using MMAF-guided learning: Spatio-temporal embedding and features

+where we call the parameter $\lambda$ the decay rate of the $\theta$-lex coefficients, see Appendix \ref{est} for detailed calculations.

-Hence, by choosing an STOU as the underlying model, we impose that the data respect a given causal structure modeled by the cone-shaped ambit sets and have a dependence structure described by the notion of $\theta$-lex weakly dependence.
-Moreover, we assume throughout that $\E \left[ \lvert\bb{Z}_t(x)\rvert^2 \right] < \infty$.
+In short, by choosing an STOU process as the model underlying the data generation, we impose a given causal structure in the data in function of the cone-shaped ambit sets and a dependence structure described by exponentially decaying $\theta$-lex coefficients.
+We assume throughout that the STOU process admits finite second moments.

-We refer to Appendix \ref{est} for a brief review of the estimation methodology based on the method of moments necessary to estimate the parameter $A$, $c$, and the decay rate of the $\theta$-lex coefficients of the field.
-These estimates aim to infer the causal structure and the dependence structure of the observed raster dataset.
-This estimation step is performed \emph{offline} before training.
+We refer to Appendix \ref{est} for a brief review of the estimation methodology based on the method of moments necessary to estimate the parameter $A$, $c$, and the decay rate $\lambda$.